estellederrien/vue-node-mysql-generated/README.md

 - https://github.com/DesignRevision/shards-dashboard-vue

 The challenge is to add some great Middlewares, and JWT auth to them !
 Let's see if devs are really 10* fasters using theses tools !
+Truth or legend ?

 ![ScreenShot](screenshot2.png)